Zohar-Le/PythonSmallProject/README.md

-# Header is for "#"

-Hello!
-This is my first time using Git 9/10/2022

-## Subheader

-Watch tutorial on Youtube
+# This is collection of some small python projects that I learned from Youtube.